minio/docs/source/operations/install-deploy-manage/decommission-server-pool.rst

    :start-after: start-nondisruptive-upgrade-desc
    :end-before: end-nondisruptive-upgrade-desc

-Once the deployment is online, use :mc-cmd:`mc admin info` to confirm the uptime of all remaining servers in the deployment.
+Once the deployment is online, use :mc:`mc admin info` to confirm the uptime of all remaining servers in the deployment.